abigailvp/EntityFramework.Explained/README.md

 Successfully generates database for Generic Identity with mapping
 #### Sqlite - Generic Identity
 Successfully generates database for Generic Identity with mapping
+### Identity Strategy
+#### Sql Server
+throws InvalidOperationException if primary key is not defined or there is no property with 'id' in name
+#### Sql Server
+generates an id as a column.
+It also has a Primary Key constraint (id can't be null and has to be unique per record) in table when primary key is defined of right type
+#### Sql Server
+doesn't need a pk if data annotation says so ([Keyless]).
+You cannot use CRUD on this table.
+#### Sqlite
+generates an id as a column.
+It also has a Primary Key constraint (id can't be null and has to be unique per record) in table when primary key is defined of right type
+#### Sqlite
+only needs an Id for entities, not for valuetypes inside an entity.
 ### Required Attributes
 #### Sql Server
 Generates required properties that will be created even if they are null or empty.